It’s time we begin waging war on complacency.

 Complacent people display themselves as rational, thoughtful, and prudent employees, which aren’t traits that would get anyone fired.

-Complacency comes from past or perceived success, from people who never think they’re the ones being complacent.
+Complacency comes from past or perceived success.
+From people who never think they’re the ones being complacent.
 This challenge is a catch-22.
 Complacent employees are content with the status quo, proud that they helped build a system that can achieve great things.

 One of the dangers of complacency is that it’s a “feeling.”
 Harvard professor Dr. John Kotter notes, “It is usually less a matter of conscious, rational analysis than an unconscious emotion.
 This point is significant because people treat complacency as a state of mind that can be changed solely with the “cold, hard facts.”

 Almost always, complacent people do not view themselves as complacent.
 They see themselves as behaving quite rationally.
 They can be aggravatingly creative in justifying their point of view.
 Dr. Kotter states, “These people can be hard to spot because they look rational, thoughtful, and prudent.
 Worse yet, they can see themselves as rational, thoughtful, and prudent.
 They do not alertly look for new opportunities or hazards.
-They pay attention to what’s happening internally.
+Instead, they pay attention to what’s happening internally.
 Mostly they do what has worked for them in the past.”

 Disruption, in the form of innovation or change, feels like a hazard to a complacent employee.
 They like what’s already in place, not realizing their competition moves at 70mph while they are at 40mph.
 Thus, complacency acts as a brake to growth and more significant success.

 You’re waging war on complacency if you realize your company may have a complacency problem.
 If you do, don’t fret.
 Complacency doesn’t have to be permanent, but it will lower performance and make your businesses out-of-date over time if it continues.